Identity Theft

 The following practices are essential to help prevent identity theft:

 • Use Secure Passwords: Use strong, unique passwords for each online account, with a mix of letters, numbers, and special characters, and avoid using easily guessable information like birthdays or names.
-Never disclose your passwords to anyone, even if they say they work for UCSC, ITS, other campus organizations, or companies of which you are a customer.
+Never disclose your passwords to anyone, even if they say they work for UC Santa Cruz, ITS, other campus organizations, or companies of which you are a customer.

 • Protect Personal Information: Be cautious about sharing personal details, especially online and over the phone.
 Never give sensitive information to unsolicited callers or emails.
 Use a paper shredder when throwing out hard copies of personal or private information.